ststdimov/origami-navigation-service/RUNBOOK.md

 If the application is failing entirely, you'll need to check a couple of things:

 1. Did a deployment just happen (a commit on `master`)?
 If so, roll it back to bring the service back up (hopefully)
-2. Is the CircleCI job which uploads the data running correctly?
+2. Is the CI job which uploads the data running correctly?
 And is the Fastly key up-to-date?

 ## Monitoring